 Spreading bad rumors and gossip about a person through online media is called denigration.
 Such an action can come out of an inferiority complex or a feeling of authority.

 Sometimes the perpetrator hacks into the targeted victim’s account or creates a fake account with the victim’s information and sends messages in their name.
-This is also called as identity theft and is a crime.
-Impersonation happens to degrade a person or ruin friendships.
+This is also called identity theft and is a crime.
+Impersonation is usually done to degrade a person or ruin friendships.

 The perpetrators blackmail or trick the victim through texts or emails into doing things against their will or force them to reveal secrets about their close friends.
 In order to prevent the bullies from leaking their personal information online, the victim is forced to comply with their demands.

 An outing is when someone who pretends to be a friend reveals private and personal information online about victims to embarrass them in front of their peers.

 This type of cyberbullying is slightly different from denigration.
 In denigration, they spread false rumors, whereas in outings they reveal an embarrassing truth about the victim online.